 Submodule factory

 The @KoraSubmodule annotation marks the interface for which to build a module for the current compilation module, it will contain all components marked with the @Module and @Component annotations.
-This annotation is useful if you are breaking your project into modules in terms of your Gradle/etc. build tool, where each is responsible for some piece of functionality, and the @KoraApp application itself is built in a separate module from the logic.
+Annotation is useful if you are breaking your project into multi-modules application in terms of Gradle build tool, where each is responsible for some piece of functionality, and the @KoraApp application itself is built in a separate module from the logic.

 An inheritor interface will be created for the interface, where all interfaces labeled @Module will be inherited and default-methods for classes labeled as @Component will be created.